navid-ka/images_in_place/README.md

 # images_in_place

-WIP filters not working yet.
+Filters and Sliders working correctly.

 ## Instalation guide